parikg/parikg.github.io/README.md

 ---

-**Interactive data visualization via Hillview**
+**Interactive data visualization**

 [Hillview](https://research.vmware.com/projects/hillview) is an open-source tool for fast interactive visualization and exploration of massive data sets using just the click of a mouse.
 HillView combines a distributed, parallel computation platform with highly optimized sketching and sampling algorithms for fast renderings.
+Overlook](https://research.vmware.com/publications/overlook-differentially-private-exploratory-visualization-for-big-data) adds a differential privacy layer to Hillview.
 - [Paper on Hillview](https://arxiv.org/abs/1907.04827) with Mihai Budiu, Lalith Suresh, Udi Wieder, Han Kruiger and Marcos Aguilera appeared at VLDB 2018.
 Code is available from [GitHub](https://github.com/vmware/hillview).
-- [Overlook](https://research.vmware.com/publications/overlook-differentially-private-exploratory-visualization-for-big-data) adds a differential privacy layer to Hillview.
-[Paper on Overlook](https://arxiv.org/abs/2006.12018) with Pratiksha Thaker, Mihai Budiu, Udi Wieder and Matei Zaharia, appeared in the Journal of Privacy and Confidentiality.
+- [[Paper on Overlook](https://arxiv.org/abs/2006.12018) with Pratiksha Thaker, Mihai Budiu, Udi Wieder and Matei Zaharia, appeared in the Journal of Privacy and Confidentiality.

 ---
 ---